Baby Yoda merchandise started out slow, but plushies and puzzles are coming

 Come on, Disney, Baby Yoda is a WAY better name than "The Child."
 Decent shirt, but you will need to explain why the creature is called that.
 Why is it called that?

-Discuss: Baby Yoda merchandise started out slow, but plushies and puzzles are coming
+Discuss: Baby Yoda merchandise started slow, but plushies and puzzles are coming

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.